kuzzleio/documentation-old/src/api-documentation/controller-realtime/count.md

 }
 ```

-Returns the number of people/applications who have subscribed to the same documents as you have.
+Returns the number of users/applications that have subscribed to the same documents that you have.

-The expected parameter is the roomId returned by Kuzzle during the subscription.
+The expected parameter is the `roomId` returned by Kuzzle Backend during the subscription.